Last Updated on

 - At the given price, a front panel USB Type C is a must.

-- Not a lot of space behind motherboard.
+- Not a lot of space behind the motherboard.

 Corsair Obsidian 500D SE: Check Price On Amazon